MB3hel/AUVControlBoard/math/README.md

 ## Coordinate System Definition

-- The coordinate system defined by the image below is used to define axis relations (axis arrows in positive directions)
+- The coordinate system is defined by the images below
 - Pitch is defined as rotation about the x-axis
 - Roll is defined as rotation about the y-axis
 - Yaw is defined as rotation about the z-axis